 The next alternative is for two arguments, which is where we'll add the new functionality to cd.
 The first thing that has to be done is finding and replacing the old string with the new one.
-We use sed to perform this operation on the current directory, s:\$1:\$2:g, meaning globally substitute string \$2 for string \$1.
-The result is then assigned to newdir.
+We use the pattern matching and replacement that we saw in the last chapter, the result being assigned to newdir.
 If the substitution didn't take place, the pathname will be unchanged.
 We'll use this fact in the next few lines.

 Another case statement chooses between performing the cd or reporting an error because the new directory is unchanged.
-If sed is unable to find the old string, it leaves the pathname untouched.
-The \ alternative is a catchall for anything other than the current pathname (caught by the first alternative).
+The alternative is a catchall for anything other than the current pathname (caught by the first alternative).